cathymjp/computer_vision/README.md

 ## Description
 ### CV01
 #### Point Operations
-- short video sequence of some moving foreground objects while the background remains stationary
+- Short video sequence of some moving foreground objects while the background remains stationary
 - Generate a backround image with the mean image of the sequence
-- background subtraction to segment the foreground objects <br/>
+- Use background subtraction to segment the foreground objects <br/>
 <img src="https://user-images.githubusercontent.com/45842934/216033818-e3b7a9b4-932b-40a3-98f7-514dac254b84.png" height="260" />

 #### Binary Image Processing